-Labor and Employment Law Concentration
+Labor & Employment Law Concentration

 The University of Minnesota Law School offers J.D. and LL.M. students a unique concentration in the dynamic field of labor and employment law.
-Drawing from the expertise of our nationally renowned faculty, practitioners of labor and employment law, and partnerships with other University of Minnesota programs, students can immerse themselves in interdisciplinary courses and seminars, simulation courses, clinical programs, externships and an active student organization.
+Drawing on the expertise of our nationally renowned faculty, practitioners of labor and employment law, and partnerships with other University of Minnesota programs, students can immerse themselves in interdisciplinary courses and seminars, simulation courses, clinical programs, externships and an active student organization.

 Further questions should be referred to the faculty chair for the concentration in labor and employment law: